 GLOBAL MARKETS-Stocks tumble on inflation fears, Treasury yields jump

-NEW YORK/LONDON, May 5 (Reuters) - U.S. Treasury yields rose and a gauge of global equity markets slumped on Thursday, erasing much of the prior day's relief rally, as investors worry central banks around the world need to aggressively tackle high inflation as growth slows.
+NEW YORK, May 5 (Reuters) - U.S. Treasury yields jumped and global equity markets tanked on Thursday, erasing the prior day's rally on Wall Street, as investors worried aggressive central bank policies around the world to tamp down inflation will likely shackle growth.

-The yield on 10-year Treasury notes US10YT=RR rose 16.9 basis points to 3.084%, while inflation-hedge gold bounced higher after Powell also emphasized risks to the economy from soaring inflation.
+The yield on 10-year Treasury notes US10YT=RR rose 14.7 basis points to 3.062%.
+But inflation-hedge gold rose as Powell also emphasized risks to the economy from soaring inflation.

 "It's a very messy environment for investors right now," said Anthony Saglimbene, global market strategist at Ameriprise Financial.
 "There's an overall negative sentiment in the market."